kierisi/pyopensci.github.io/_posts/2024-05-24-how-to-submit-package-to-pyos.md

 Editor and Review templates
 Not something you need to worry about!

-# What’s next: the waiting game
+# <i class="fa-solid fa-hourglass"></i> What’s next: the waiting game
 Relax, be ready (to make adjustments)
 Once submit, EIC reviews package for scope and infrastructure Takes about two weeks
 May take longer if changes need to be implemented Entire process can take approximately 3 months, but can also take considerably longer–entirely package-dependent Full timeline

+# <i class="fa-regular fa-comments"></i> Talk to us!
+If you found this how-to guide useful, or if you have suggestions for how to improve it, we'd love to hear from you!
+You can always reach out to us on [Fosstodon](https://fosstodon.org/@pyOpenSci), [LinkedIn](https://www.linkedin.com/company/pyopensci), or our [Discourse forum](https://pyopensci.discourse.group/)!